pavank/pavank/README.md

 - 👋 Hi, I’m @pavank
 - 👀 I’m interested in Data Engineering, Database Internals and Distributed Systems
-- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Graph ML
+- 💞️ I’m looking to collaborate on Generative AI Technologies
 - 📫 How to reach me pavan@bitslab.tech

 <!---